Robot companions are

-Op ed CNN Opinion: ""Why fake news stories thrive online" When news stories are used to signal identity (as when posting them on FB), fake can be even better than real.
-Nov 20, 2016.
+Op ed "Why fake news stories thrive online" When news stories are used to signal identity (as when posting them on FB), fake can be even better than real.
+CNN Opinion, Nov 20, 2016.

-Signatures are visible indicators of claims to ownership, of promises about future acts and past beliefs.
+Essay about signatures as visible indicators of claims to ownership and of promises about future acts and past beliefs.
 What makes them reliable - and how is technology changing them?
-(Afterword to Orkan Telhan's upcoming book, Designatures.)
+(Afterword to Orkan Telhan's upcoming book, Designatures.

 In conversations about lie detection, counter-surveillance, cyber-insecurity, etc. -- at Security and Human Behavior, May 31-June 1